campbe13/docker-ecq2020/azure-deploy-shakespeare-ec/README.md

 ## clean up resources
 Since you are paying for everything, if you don't need this app and once you have finished with your app (or your tests) you must clean up by deleting everything.

-Note: If you wish to depoloy permanently you would not do this step.
+Note: If you wish to deploy permanently you would not do this step.

 10. delete the group `az group delete`